 David F. Guertin, Jr.

 David started grantwriting in 1990 and became a full-time fundraising professional two years later when he became the Director of Development for the Herreshoff Marine Museum in Bristol, Rhode Island.
-The following year, the museum founded the America's Cup Hall of Fame and David became responsible for administering a $7.5 million capital campaign to fund new construction, waterfront improvements, yacht restoration and mortgage reduction.
+The following year, the museum founded the America's Cup Hall of Fame and David became responsible for administering a capital campaign to fund new construction, waterfront improvements, yacht restoration and mortgage reduction.
 Within five years, the Museum benefited from a national and international donor base and greatly improved facilities which include the Donald C. McGraw Pier and the Nathanael G. Herreshoff Model Room dedicated to Wm.
 Davis Taylor.
+Vantage in Philanthropy and the Herreshoff Marine Museum are collaborating once again on the Herreshoff 50 Capital Campaign.

 In 1998, David co-founded Bristol Marine with an investor purchasing the former Bristol Yachts boatyard, manufacturing facilities and intellectual properties, from state receivership.
 As Vice President, David was responsible for investor relations, a multimillion dollar real estate rehabilitation project, rental operations, and the marketing and advertising for the new Bristol Marine boatyard and marina.